Maximum power transfer theorem: Impedance matching

 A related concept is reflectionless impedance matching.

 In radio frequency transmission lines, and other electronics, there is often a requirement to match the source impedance (at the transmitter) to the load impedance (such as an antenna) to avoid reflections in the transmission line.

 Calculus-based proof for purely resistive circuits

-In the simplified model of powering a load with resistance R_{L} by a source with voltage V and source resistance R_{S}, then by Ohm's law the resulting current I is simply the source voltage divided by the total circuit resistance:
+In the simplified model of powering a load with resistance R_{L} by a source with voltage V_{S} and source resistance R_{S}, then by Ohm's law the resulting current I is simply the source voltage divided by the total circuit resistance: